 I think we can all be amazed at the water filter created by LifeStraw.
-A seriously cool recent innovation in safe water filtration, the LifeStraw has changed the game for both packing and consuming water while camping or hiking and would make a stellar Christmas gift!
+A seriously cool recent innovation in safe water filtration, the LifeStraw has changed the game for both packing and consuming water while camping or hiking and would make a stellar Birthday gift!
 For just $15 you can give your favorite outdoorsmen the confidence to stride through the wilderness knowing they can safely drink from freshwater sources.
 Some landscapes in particular are ideal for owning a LifeStraw.
 For instance; while backpacking and hiking around Yellowstone National Park for a week last fall, my companion and I encountered countless streams suitable for drinking if we only had brought a safe filtration system.
 We regretted not having the option to simply lean in and drink from all the beautiful stream water we came across, and instead hauled around heavy canteens all week.
 Lesson learned — where there’s abundant water that’s suitable for filtration, leave the water bottles behind.
 The LifeStraw removes a minimum 99.9999% of waterborne bacteria (>LOG 6 reduction) and even surpasses EPA standards for water filters.
 Without employing iodine, chlorine, or any other chemicals, the LifeStraw is designed to filter up to 1000 liters of contaminated water throughout its lifespan.
 I even read some customer reviews that claimed the lifespan of their LifeStraw was more than doubled by attaching a regular coffee filter to the end of the device with a rubber band — pretty smart!
 For a super affordable cost you can purchase a LifeStraw for your hiking companion that they can add to their survival kit, backpacking equipment or regular camp gear.

 Price: $17.46 & Free Shipping on orders over $25

 6. KEEN Men’s Targhee II Mid WP Hiking Boot